 DENV antiviral activity testing

-The A549 cells were seeded at 1×105 cells/well in 96-well plate and subjected to infection with DENV-1, DENV-2, DENV-3, or DENV-4 with multiplicity of infection (m.o.i) value of 1, described hypothetically as one virus particle per cell.
-Compounds treatment was done using 10, 25, and 50 μM of curcumin and 50, 100, and 200 μM of gingerol.
-Treatment of cells with calculated concentrations of compounds was done using co-treatment method, where mixture of DENV and compounds was added to cell monolayer and allowed to react at 37°C, 5% CO2 for 48 hrs, without removal of inoculant or wash steps, as described elsewhere (Chen et al. 2013).
-Following the incubation period, supernatant was transferred into microtubes for the virus titration using plaque assay in BHK21 cells(Yohan et al. 2014; Sasmono et al. 2015).
-The calculated virus titer was normalized to the medium only (without compound) control and presented as percent of inhibition.
+The A549 cells were seeded at 1×105 cells/well in 96-well plate and subjected to infection with DENV-1, DENV-2, DENV-3, or DENV-4 with multiplicity of infection (MOI) value of 1, described hypothetically as one virus particle per cell.
+Compounds treatment was done using 10, 25, and 50 μM of Curcumin and 50, 100, and 200 μM of 6-Gingerol.
+Treatment of cells with calculated concentrations of compounds was done using co-treatment method, where the mixture of DENV and compounds was added to cell monolayer and allowed to react at 37°C, 5% CO2 for 48 hrs, without removal of inoculant or wash steps, as described elsewhere (Chen et al. 2013).
+Following the incubation period, the supernatant was transferred into microtubes for the virus titration using plaque assay in BHK21 cells.
+The calculated virus titer was normalized to the medium only (without compound or 0 µM) control and presented as a percent of inhibition.
 The median inhibitory concentration (IC50) was measured as the concentration of compound that can inhibit 50% of virus titer.
-The vehicle control used to monitor the effect of the DMSO diluent in the system.
-The vehicle control was prepared as 1% v/v of DMSO, a concentration that was higher than the highest concentration of compounds in the testing.
+The vehicle control is used to monitor the effect of the DMSO diluent in the system.
+The vehicle control was prepared as 0.1% v/v of DMSO, a concentration that was higher than the highest concentration of compounds in the testing.

-Statistical Analysis
+Statistical analysis, CC50 and IC50 calculations